ballardtj/ballardtj.github.io/_pages/consulting.md

 crewing decisions that ensure performance is maintained in critical situations.
 This algorithm was integrated into a software application, designed to assist with rostering of shift work in high reliability environments.
 The tool helps managers reduce the risk of fatigue-related performance issues by optimising shift assignments, improving both safety and operational efficiency.
+Read more about this project [here](/blog/fatigue-modelling/)

 ### Designing Next-Generation Remotely Piloted Aircraft Systems
 I developed a computational model that simulates the workflow and task allocation of remotely piloted